Gill-man: Creature from the Black Lagoon (1981)

-Creature from the Black Lagoon novelization
+Creature from the Black Lagoon (1977 novelization)

-The 1977 novelization of Creature from the Black Lagoon by Carl Dreadstone offers a completely different origin for the Gill-man, who in this version of the story is a hermaphroditic giant, almost as big as the Rita itself, weighing in at 30 tons.
-This Gill-man is both cold-blooded and warm-blooded and also has a long whiplike tail.
+The 1977 novelization of Creature from the Black Lagoon by Walter Harris (writing under the pen-names "Carl Dreadstone" [United States, Berkley Publishing Group, ISBN 0-425-03464-X] and "E.K.
+Leyton" [United Kingdom, Star Books, ISBN 0-352-30548-7]) as part of the Universal Horror Library offers a completely different origin for the Gill-man, who in this version of the story is a hermaphroditic giant, almost as big as the Rita itself, weighing in at 30 tons.
+This Gill-man is both cold-blooded and warm-blooded and also has a long whip-like tail.
 The gigantic creature is dubbed "AA", for "Advanced Amphibian", by the expedition team members.
 After slaying most of the team members, destroying a Sikorsky helicopter, and kidnapping Kay more than once, the Gill-man is killed by the crew of a United States Navy torpedo boat.

+Creature from the Black Lagoon: Black Water Horror - A Tale of Terror for the 21st Century

+Larry Mike Garmon's novel was published in 2002 (ISBN 0-439-40228-X) as part of Scholastic's Universal Monsters series.
+The novel takes place in Southern Florida, where reports of shark attacks are suspected to in fact be the work of the Creature from the Black Lagoon.

-Time's Black Lagoon
+Creature from the Black Lagoon: Time's Black Lagoon

-In Paul Di Filippo's novel Time's Black Lagoon, the Gill-man is depicted as descending from a race of extraterrestrials who came to Earth during the Devonian period on a giant spaceship called The Mother, which crashed on Earth.
+In Paul Di Filippo's 2006 novel Time's Black Lagoon (ISBN 1-59582-033-7), which takes place 60 years after the events of the films, the Gill-man is depicted as descending from a race of extraterrestrials who came to Earth during the Devonian period on a giant spaceship called The Mother, which crashed on Earth.
 The Gill-People have the ability to communicate telepathically among themselves and among the human characters.
 Alphas such as "Fleshmolders", "Mudshapers", and "Fishcallers" are highly telepathic individuals in their tribal communities, who each choose a successor from among their respective tribes' children to take their place and title when they die.

 The Gill-man itself is a degenerate member of this race, descended from an individual who explored deep in the ocean and became exposed to archaeobacteria, becoming deformed and insane, driven to infect others with the disease.
 Eventually, there were no healthy Gill-People left, and the race's numbers dwindled over the epochs to one individual in the 1950s, which is the one that appears in the original films.